jayway/webpack-lab/watching/README.md

 ### NPM modules

-Webpack updates the web page through a socket, and this socket is run by webpack-dev-server, so lets start by installing that:
+Webpack HMR updates the web page by serving your bundles from memory (not file) through a socket.
+Keeping the bundles in memory and serving them through a socket is done by webpack-dev-server, so lets start by installing that:

 ````text
 npm i webpack-dev-server --save-dev